NCAR/GPEP/docs/How_to_create_config_files.md

 This parameter controls the random seed used for probabilistic processes such as machine learning and probabilistic estimation.
 If the value is negative, the generation is truly random without reproducibility.

-## stn_lat_name and stn_lon_name

-These parameters define the names of the latitude and longitude dimensions in the input station files.

-## grid_lat_name and grid_lon_name

-These parameters define the names of the latitude and longitude dimensions in the 2D array of the target domain.

-## grid_mask_name

-This parameter defines the name of the 2D mask array of the target domain.
-A value of 1 indicates that the grid will be generated, while a value of 0 indicates that it will not.

-## dynamic_grid_lat_name and dynamic_grid_lon_name

-These parameters define the names of the latitude and longitude dimensions in the dynamic predictor files.

 ## gridcore_continuous
 Gridding method for continuous spatial regression.
 Sklearn module is used to support most functions: https://scikit-learn.org/stable/supervised_learning.html